magnified-joy/magnifiedjoy.com/engagement/_posts/2014-04-23-berkeley-ca-wedding-photographer-san-francisco-bay-arealucy-owen-love-shoot.markdown

 label: Lucy + Owen
 date: '2014-04-23 01:43:44 -0500'
 thumbnail: http://weddings.magnifiedjoy.com/wp-content/uploads/2014/04/4-10-14-Lucy-Owen-Portrait-036a-480x375.jpg
+description: 'Sunrise shoot in Berkeley, CA. Living in the bay, there really isn''t a sunrise due to the fog, but this was the only time we were able to schedule free time with Lucy + Owen.
+We started just walking around the neighborhood with their two beautiful pitbulls, then we headed to the Berkeley marina. '
+keywords: 'marina, pit bulls, dogs, sunrise, west coast, pacific coast, pacific northwest, north west, northern, southern, california, norcal, socal, san francisco, sf, san fran, frisco, california, pacific coast, west coast, CA, golden, gate, baker, beach, sunset, engagement, wedding, lifestyle, Sonoma, napa, Sacramento, berkeley, east bay, oakland, san jose, international,  '
 ---
 <p>It's been really fun to get to know Lucy + Owen over the past couple of months.
 They have very sweet hospitable personalities and just love on people (and their two beautiful pit bulls).
 With both of them having kinda a crazy life schedule, the only time we were able to schedule a shoot with them was sunrise.
 Living in the Bay Area, sunrise is a rare ecological phenomenon (or more of an urban legend really...) as the fog usually consumes the Bay for a good portion of the morning.
 We started just walking around our neighborhood in Berkeley with their two well behaved pit bulls, we then ended their shoot around the <a href=http://www.ci.berkeley.ca.us/Marina_Home/">Berkeley marina</a> area with just the two of them. </p>
 <p>Even though it was super early, these two still shine with full positive energy (before coffee or breakfast!). </p>